310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/shinobu_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Shinobu awkward %}
-            Good point, it isn't that soft despite being a mascot character…
+            Good point, it isn't that soft despite being a yuruchara…

-            I believe that is why Midori-kun's opinion of it is so harsh, as he says that "it feels as though they didn't try enough to make it mascot-like".
+            I believe that is why Midori-kun's opinion of it is so harsh, as he says that "it feels as though they didn't try enough to make it yuruchara-like".
 			{% endbubble %}
         </div>
     </div>